Univers: Univers Next W1G

 This version supports Greek and Cyrillic characters.

 The font family includes 12 fonts (330, 331, 430, 431, 530, 531, 630, 631, 730, 731, 830, 831) in 6 weights and 1 width, with complementary obliques.

 The Cyrillic version was released as Univers Next Cyrillic in OpenType Pro format.

 Univers Next Arabic (2011)

-It is a companion to the Latin typeface Univers Next designed by Nadine Chahine with the consulting of Adrian Frutiger.
+Univers Next Arabic is a companion to the Latin typeface Univers Next designed by Nadine Chahine with the consulting of Adrian Frutiger.
 It is a modern Kufi design with large open counters and low contrast, mainly designed to work in titles and short runs of text.
 The font includes the basic Latin part of Univers Next and support for Persian, Urdu and Arabic.
 It also includes proportional and tabular numerals for the supported languages.

 The font family consists of 3 fonts (330, 430, 630) in 3 weights and 1 width, without obliques.
 OpenType features include fraction, localized forms, proportional figures, contextual alternates, discretionary ligatures, initial forms, terminal forms, glyph composition/decomposition, isolated forms, medial forms, required ligatures.